SkylineCommunications/dataminer-docs-connectors/connector/doc/Miteq_NSU1_SNMP.md

 ### System Info

-In this subsection, insert a table with five columns.
-Indicate whether the range features **DCF integration** and whether it is **Cassandra compliant**.

-In the "Linked Components"; column, list all DataMiner components that have a link, in any way, with this connector range, e.g. mediation connectors, Automation scripts, custom report, etc.

-In the "Exported Components" column, list all the connectors that are exported by the parent connector in question.
-**This can only be omitted for an exported connector or for a connector that cannot have exported connectors.**

 |Range  |DCF Integration  |Cassandra Compliant  |Linked Components  |Exported Components   |
 |---------|---------|---------|---------|---------|
 |1.0.0.x    |No       |Yes         |-         |   |

-### Configuration

 ## Connections